wpsmith/simple-twitter-connect/readme.txt

 * Login using Twitter
 * Comment using Twitter credentials
 * Users can auto-tweet their comments
+* Tweetmeme button

 **Coming soon**

 * Auto-tweet new posts to an account
+* More direct retweet button (instead of using Tweetmeme)
 * (Got more ideas?
 Tell me!)

 If you have suggestions for a new add-on, feel free to email me at otto@ottodestruct.com .